-As of March 31, 2018, we served approximately 364,000 video customers, 549,000 HSD customers and 259,000 phone customers, aggregating 1.2 million PSUs.
-As of the same date, we served 607,000 residential and business customer relationships.
+As of June 30, 2018, we served approximately 361,000 video customers, 561,000 HSD customers and 267,000 phone customers, aggregating 1.2 million PSUs.
+As of the same date, we served 611,000 residential and business customer relationships.

-We offer video, HSD and phone services individually and in bundled packages to residential and small- to medium-sized business ("SMB") customers over our hybrid fiber and coaxial cable ("HFC") network, and provide fiber-based network and transport services to medium- and large-sized businesses, governments and educational institutions.
-We also sell advertising to local, regional and national advertisers on television and digital platforms, and offer home security and automation services to residential customers.
-Our services are typically offered on a subscription basis, with installation fees, monthly rates and related charges associated with the services, equipment and features customers choose.
-We offer discounted packages for new customers and those who take multiple services, and we offer bundled packages, under the Xtream brand, that include video with digital video recorder ("DVR") service and set-tops with the TiVo guide, HSD with a wireless gateway, and phone service.
-We believe the simplified pricing and value proposition of our Xtream bundles has positively influenced the market's perception of our products and services, and has driven higher levels of sales activity.
+We offer video, HSD and phone services individually and in bundled packages to residential and small- to medium-sized businesss ("SMB") customers over our hybrid fiber and coaxial cable ("HFC") network, and provide fiber-based network and transport services to medium- and large-sized businesses, governments and educational institutions.
+We also sell advertising to local, regional and national advertisers on video and digital platforms.
+We also offer home security and automation services to residential customers.
+Our services are typically offered on a subscription basis, and installation fees, monthly rates and related charges vary according to the services, equipment and features customers choose.
+We offer discounted packages for new customers and those who take multiple services, and primarily market bundled packages under the Xtream brand that include video with digital video recorder ("DVR") service and set-tops with the TiVo guide, HSD with a wireless gateway, and phone service.
+We believe the simplified pricing and value proposition of our Xtream bundles has driven higher levels of sales activity.

-Over the past several years, revenues from residential services have increased mainly due to residential HSD customer growth.
-We expect to continue to grow such revenues through HSD customer growth and increased revenue per customer relationship as more customers take faster HSD tiers and advanced video services, including DVR.
+Over the past several years, revenues from residential services have principally increased due to residential HSD customer growth.
+We expect to continue to grow residential revenues through HSD customer growth and greater revenue per customer relationship as more customers take faster HSD tiers and advanced video services, including DVR.
 Our business services revenues have grown at a faster rate than our residential revenues as we have rapidly grown our business customer relationships.
-Through "Project Open Road" we will extend our network to new commercial locations that contain multiple businesses representing potential customers, in an effort to sustain or accelerate our rate of growth in business services revenues.
+Through "Project Open Road," we are extending our network to new commercial locations that contain multiple potential businesses customers, in an effort to sustain or accelerate our rate of growth in business services revenues.

-Our residential video service principally competes with direct broadcast satellite ("DBS") providers that offer video programming substantially similar to ours and a variety of over-the-top ("OTT") video services.
+Our residential video service principally competes with direct broadcast satellite ("DBS") providers that offer video programming substantially similar to ours, and a variety of over-the-top ("OTT") video services.
 Over the past several years, we have experienced meaningful video customer losses, largely to DBS competitors.
-Recently, the introduction of more OTT video services and offerings have increasingly represented additional competition for our video service.
-We have placed a greater emphasis on higher quality residential customer relationships, and we have generally eliminated or reduced tactical discounts for video customers that do not purchase two or more services.
-To appeal to such higher-quality consumers, we have deployed a next-generation Internet Protocol ("IP") set-top that offers a cloud-based, graphically-rich TiVo guide with access and integrated search functionality to certain OTT video services, including as Netflix, Hulu, and YouTube, along with a multi-room DVR service and the ability to download certain content to personal devices.
-We recently introduced a lower-cost IP set-top that offers the TiVo guide and OTT video services, but without the required equipment for DVR service.
+OTT video services have increasingly represented additional competition for our video service, and several OTT services have recently been introduced that offer video programming similar to our video service.
+We have placed a greater emphasis on higher quality residential customer relationships, and have generally eliminated or reduced tactical discounts for video customers that do not purchase multiple services.
+To enhance the appeal of our video service, we have deployed a next-generation Internet Protocol ("IP") set-top that offers a cloud-based, graphically-rich TiVo guide with access and integrated search functionality to certain OTT video services, including as Netflix, Hulu, and YouTube, along with a multi-room DVR service and the ability to download certain content to personal devices.
+We recently introduced a lower-cost IP set-top that offers the TiVo guide and integrated OTT video services, but without the required equipment for DVR service.
 In 2018, we plan to introduce a voice-controlled remote, which will allow our customers to browse video content with a greater degree of freedom.
 We believe our video strategy has enabled us to reduce the rate of video customer losses and regain market share of new video connects.
 If we are unsuccessful with this strategy and cannot offset video customer losses through higher average unit pricing and greater penetration of our advanced video services, we may experience future declines in annual video revenues.